Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement

-\textbf{Regularizing the Disentangled Representation}.
+.
 After the step of representation disentanglement, we perform fine-tuning over the target task.
 We regularize the distance between a feature map and its corresponding starting point.
-Quite different from previous feature map based regularizers as~\citep{Romero2014FitNetsHF,zagoruyko2016paying,li2019delta}, the starting point here is the disentangled positive part of the original representation.
+Quite different from previous feature map based regularizers as~\cite{Romero2014FitNetsHF,zagoruyko2016paying,li2019delta}, the starting point here is the disentangled positive part of the original representation.
 The regularization term corresponding to some example ($\bm{x}_i, y_i$) becomes:

 where $\bm{\omega_{di}}$ refers to the parameter of the disentangler $D$ which is frozen during the fine-tuning stage.
 The complete training procedure is presented in Algorithm~\ref{implement}.